Mary L. G. Carus-Wilson: Career

 Petrie founded, edited, and was president of The College by Post, a program for secular biblical study via correspondence created in the late 19th century.

 She had articles published in various Christian and women's publications.
 She wrote nine books about missionaries and Bible study.
 She was also a speaker.
 Her book Clews to the Holy Writ, promoted studying the Bible in its historical order.
 She wrote Irene Petrie: Missionary to Kashmir of her sister who died doing missionary work in India.
+She also wrote on the medical education of women.

+Personal life

 She married Charles Ashley Carus-Wilson, a professor in Montreal, Canada, in 1892, and they had three children.
 After her marriage, she published under the name C. Ashley Carus-Wilson except in The Sunday at Home where she went by Helen Macdowall, her mother's family name.
-Her children were named Louis, Martin, and Eleanora (Eleanora Carus-Wilson).
-She died November 19, 1935 leaving to her two surviving children the home in Kensington that she inherited from her father.
+Her children were named Louis, Martin, and Eleanora.
+She died at Hanover Lodge in London on 19 November 1935, leaving to her two surviving children the home in Kensington that she inherited from her father.
+Her funeral was held at Golders Green Crematorium.

-Alfred Tucker corresponded with her September 20, 1903.
+Alfred Tucker corresponded with her on 20 September 1903.
 She planned to write a biography about him.

-She left her freehold to her daughter Eleanora.
+She bequeathed her freehold to her daughter Eleanora.

-She also wrote on the medical education of women.